-The annual NHS Staff Survey 2020 The annual NHS Staff Survey is due to be launched in September.
+The annual NHS Staff Survey is due to be launched in September.
 This Staff Survey will continue to follow the same methodology and timings as in previous years, with many of the same questions being asked, in the same way.
-However, this year some questions have been added specific to Covid-19 and which will enable an understanding of the unique the pandemic.
-The survey will be offered to all staff and iffered as an interview of the same has been added to be added to b offered as an incentive for staff to complete the survey.
+However, this year some questions have been added which are specific to Covid-19 and which will enable an understanding of the unique experience of staff during the pandemic.

+The survey will be offered to all staff online and will be co-ordinated via Quality Health.
+A communication plan has been prepared to support this year's campaign and four prizes will be offered as an incentive for staff to complete the survey.
 This year the survey will close on 27 November 2020.